sheth7/sheth7.github.io/content/post/2022-05-28-simple-rules-for-innovation-strategy.md

 tags:
   - innovation
   - simple rules
-subtitle: 'How to approach complex innovation management using a specific set of questions'
+subtitle: 'How to manage disruptive, modular, and enabling innovations using a specific set of questions'
-summary: 'How to approach complex innovation management using a specific set of questions'
+summary: 'How to manage disruptive, modular, and enabling innovations using a specific set of questions'
 authors: [Ananya Sheth]
 lastmod: ''
 featured: no